CompNet/NetVotes/README.md

 * Take advantage of the new 'gender' field.
 * Represent categories as shapes in graph plots, whenever possible.
 * Output the participation of nodes/links to the total imbalance of the graph and partition.
-* Use `ggplot also for the line plots.
+* Use `ggplote` also for the line plots.

 # References
-* **[MFLM'15]** Mendonça, I.; Figueiredo, R.; Labatut, V. & Michelon, P. Relevance of Negative Links in Graph Partitioning: A Case Study Using Votes From the European Parliament, 2nd European Network Intelligence Conference (ENIC), 2015. [arXiv](http://arxiv.org/abs/1507.04215) -- [IEEE Xplore Digital Library](http://ieeexplore.ieee.org/document/7321245/) -- Doi: [10.1109/ENIC.2015.25](https://doi.org/10.1109/ENIC.2015.25)
+* **[MFL'15a]** I. Mendonça, R. Figueiredo, V. Labatut & P. Michelon. *Relevance of Negative Links in Graph Partitioning: A Case Study Using Votes From the European Parliament*, 2nd European Network Intelligence Conference (ENIC), 122-129, 2015. [doi: 10.1109/ENIC.2015.25](https://doi.org/10.1109/ENIC.2015.25) -- [⟨hal-01176090⟩](https://hal.archives-ouvertes.fr/hal-01176090)
+* **[MFL'15b]** I. Mendonça, R. Figueiredo, V. Labatut & P. Michelon. *Informative Value of Negative Links for Graph Partitioning, with an application to European Parliament Votes*, Conférence sur les modèles et l’analyse de réseaux : approches mathématiques et informatiques (MARAMI), 2015. [⟨hal-02055158⟩](https://hal.archives-ouvertes.fr/hal-02055158)